Blueberry Cardamom Curd

 - 1 tablespoon cardamom

-- 6 tablespoons butter, cut into 1 tablespoon pieces
+- 6 tablespoons European-style salted butter, cut into 1 tablespoon pieces

 - In a heavy-bottomed saucepan, add the blueberries, sugar, and cardamom.
 Cook over medium heat until the mixture comes to a boil, 10-15 minutes.
 Stir frequently, breaking open the blueberries using the back of a wooden spoon.

 - Remove the blueberry mixture from the heat and strain through a mesh strainer.
-Save the juice and discard (or eat) the remaining solids.
+Save the juice and discard the remaining solids.

-- Return the blueberry juice to the saucepan and heat over medium heat.
+- Return the blueberry juice to the saucepan and heat over medium-low heat.
 Whisk in the eggs while the blueberry juice starts to warm, stirring continuously until fully incorporated.
-Continue to cook over medium heat until the mixture is thick enough to see visible whisk trails while stirring (or able to coat the back of a wooden spoon), approximately 8-10 minutes.
+Continue to cook over medium-low heat until the mixture is thick enough to see visible whisk trails while stirring (or able to coat the back of a wooden spoon), approximately 8-10 minutes.

 - If desired, strain the curd again through a fine mesh sieve, and pour into a heatproof jar.
 Press a layer of plastic wrap against the top of the curd and refrigerate.

-- Curd can be stored in the refrigerator for up to 2 weeks or frozen for up to a year.
+- Cooled blueberry curd can be stored in an airtight container in the refrigerator for up to 2 weeks or frozen for up to 3 months.

 Looks so good!
 And that color is gorgeous!!